‘You can’t do that!’

 ‘I can’t?’
 Asking in the wake of the voice, though it sounds more like ‘A ant?’, because the candle never left her mouth.

 ‘No-o!’
 Comes the answer with a little surprise in the young man’s voice.
 ‘I’m pretty sure anyway.’
 This last addition gives him away.
-He doesn’t work in the art supplies store.
+He doesn’t work here.

 She relaxes and meets his eye.
 Her teeth sink all the way through and the candle snaps in two inside her mouth.
-‘Oh’, she says, and spits the pieces out into her hand, scouring her mouth with her tongue for rogue pieces of wax, which she pushes out through her lips in a thick slime.
+‘Oh’, she says.
+She spits the pieces out into her hand, slothfully scouring her mouth with her tongue for rogue pieces of wax, which come out through her lips in a thick slime.
 Like broccoli from a kid’s mouth.
-And she puts it all in his hand, passing to other things.
-The young man’s awe fades, and he looks down into his hand.
+She then unloads it all into his hand, and passes to other things.
+The young man’s awe fades, as he watches her disappear into an other aisle.
+He looks down.

 ‘What is thiiis!?’, he says, louder with every word, as he wakes up to the mess in his hand.
 Like when an itch becomes a spider.
 ‘Whaa..
 Who does that?!’
-Dropping the candle slime onto the counter, nauseated but mostly also perturbed.
-He shakes his head.
-He carries on with his shopping, but his eyebrows stay raised.
+Dropping the candle slime onto the counter, nauseated, but mostly also perturbed.
+He shakes his head, dismissing the thought, dismissing the girl, and eventually, he is able to carry on with his shopping.
+Only his eyebrows are the lingering proof of his indignation.
 What an odd thing to do.
-He dismisses the thought, dismisses the girl, and is unaware that his curiosity manifests itself through his wandering eyes.
+He walks through the aisles, listlessly, unable to concentrate on the task at hand.
+Unaware of his wandering eyes.
 Like watching murder on the news.
-He needs a who, a why.
-And he watches on as the young woman walks through the aisles, aimless, her hand blindly grazing all objects on their way, upsetting careful symmetries of pencils, pens, markers, brushes, and turns the corner into another aisle.
-18’’x24’’ 16’’x20’’, or go all out and make it small, 11’’x14’’.
-He couldn’t decide, and why hadn’t he asked what size would best suit the project, and did it matter?, when had he ever been happy?
-His eyes still periodically scan for the whereabouts of that weird girl, and now he catches sight of the display of off-white canvases, and totally gives up.
-He grabs two of the first ones his hand falls onto, resolved to keep the receipt for, not ‘if’ but ‘when’, he would be sent back to the store, and is about to leave but he thinks twice.
+His mind needs a who, a why.
+He watches from a distance as the young woman saunters aimlessly, her hand blindly grazing all objects on their way, upsetting careful symmetries of pencils, pens, markers, brushes, and turns the corner into another aisle.
+His mind returns to him as he encounters that which he had come to purchase.
+18’’x24’’, 16’’x20’’, or go all out and make it small, 11’’x14’’.
+He couldn’t decide, and why hadn’t he asked what size would best suit the project, and whether it mattered?
+When had he ever been happy?
+His eyes still periodically scanning for the whereabouts of that weird girl.
+He then catches sight of the display of off-white canvases, and totally gives up.
+He grabs two of the first ones his hand falls onto, resolves to keep the receipt for, not ‘if’ but ‘when’, he would be sent back to the store, and is about to leave but thinks twice.
 He looks down at the 16’’x48’’ canvases he ended up with.
 ‘If’ was better than ‘when’.
 At least he would try.
 At least.
 On his way back, he crosses the half-profile of the young woman chewing on an eraser at the end of an aisle.
-One of the thick brown smearing erasers too, and his gums start to tingle, tickled by the proposed softness, the squeaky resistance, the chewy tastelessness.
+One of the thick brown smearing erasers too, and his gums start to tingle, tickled by the proposed softness, the squeaky resistance, the yielding flesh, the chewy tastelessness.
 His teeth clench.

 ‘No!’, he can’t help but yelp through the aisle, angry at himself, and surprised at hearing his voice so loud.
-He also points his finger at her, or at least that’s what he feels he did.
+He also points his finger at her, or at least that’s what he feels he does.
 Her eyebrows raise in lazy surprise.
 He pays for the 16’’x32’’s or whatever the hell they were, and leaves.
-His angershame ringing in the bell above the door though its stiff hinges and probable foam lodged in the door frame didn’t allow for the slam he’d intended.
+His angershame ringing in the bell above the door, though its stiff hinges and probable foam lodged in the door frame, don’t allow for the slam he intended.

 ‘Yes!’
 He walks swiftly to his room, ditching the frame on the couch, next to his indignant father, and closes the door of his room, this time with a much needed slam.

-At least here I can think.
+At least here one can think.
 The soundproof privacy.
-No one can hear.
+The intimacy of a small room.
 No one would even know I’m in here.
 This is my time.
 No one can yell at me.
 No one can… god that girl was weird.
 I hope she doesn’t go to that art thing too.
 They’d probably kick her out for licking the paint!
 Dad would lose it.
 Oh! he would lose it.
 And we’d all get kicked out because of her.
 At least my shame is private.
 I keep my shame from the ears of others.
-Although, in here the sound is all there is.
+The silence is so obsolete that the sound of my shame is all there is.
 It fills the air and reigns undisturbed.
 And I’ve slowly grown fond of it.

-On tuesday, he returns the canvas.
+On Tuesday, he returns the canvas.
 His teeth clench as he enters the aisle, and the memory of her.
-Who does that, he thinks shaking his head, withholding a smile.
+Who does that, he thinks shaking his head again, withholding a smile.
 And still shaking his head, he steps out of the store and sets off down the street.
 What if everyone acted that way?
 He nearly trips on his thoughts, and luckily so, for he was heading straight for an intersection, although the light was actually turning red, and he might conceivably have made it safely.
 He whisks the thought outside of his mind, with a brush of his purposefully ungainly hair.
 He doesn’t care.
 The world and his father might as well judge.
-He is free to dress, free to do what he want, and he feels a rush of emotion as he reminds himself.
+He is free to dress as he likes, free to do what he wants, and feels a rush of emotion as he reminds himself of this.

 ‘Didn’t anyone ever teach you how to behave?’
 He wasn’t prepared for this, so those are the words he utters.
 Then, he just waits.
 Stares at her back until she gets bored.
 She is dressed as the day before of course.
-Her style could not easily be identified, but by the distinct feeling of yesterday’s clothes.
-Her dress sways above bruised legs and her feet aren’t much cleaner than you would expect for the worn Birkenstocks she wears.
+Her style could not easily be identified, but by exactly that feeling of yesterday’s clothes.
+The dress she wears sways above bruised legs and her feet aren’t much cleaner than you would expect for the worn Birkenstocks she wears.
 She withdraws her hands.
 The pleasure was gone.
 That’s right, he thinks in answer to the delayed reaction to his authority and presence.
-The girl looks down the aisle and feels a swoop of lazy boredom.
+The girl looks down the aisle and feels a swoop of lazy boredom sway through her limbs.
 So she turns, fully facing the young man.
 Her travelling stare does not fully acknowledge his presence.
 His eyes get lost in her eyes and, for a minute, he too stares at himself.
 He is beautiful, with his new and clean version of what you would find at a thrift store.
-His neatly trimmed yesterday’s regrowth facial hair.
+His neatly trimmed ‘yesterday’s regrowth’ facial hair.
 When his eyes find his hair, he sees a hand in it.
 The fingers splayed, and gliding forward.
 He closes his eyes on the pleasure.
 Reaches up and interlaces his fingers.
 His hair feels stiff.
 It feels dry.
 Craach craach craach.
 And also, there is that upsetting sound.
 Craach craach craach.

 The wasabi peas are cracking loud in the amphitheatre of her open mouth.
 Ooooh, she vocalizes, and holds her nose against the moustardy sting.
 Ooooh, and she sneezes green.
 And again.
 His eyes are open and staring at her down the aisle.
 Both his hands are inside a spaghetti bin, digging.
 His cheeks flash swedish berry candy red, and he looks away so she won’t see.
 On his way out, he tells the cashier about the girl, sampling in aisle 3.